-A Home Visit is offered to all children starting in Class 1.
+A Home Visit is offered to all Reception children starting in Class 1.
 Two staff members visit each child at home and speak to parents.
 This is an opportunity to meet each child in their own environment and engage in some simple 'getting to know you' play activities.
 Parents provide information about the child's likes, dislikes, any concerns and their developmental milestones.
 Information from the Home Visit is used to help plan the transition process and first few weeks in school.

 In addition, all prospective children have the opportunity to visit the school and their classroom for a number of 'Stay and Play' sessions in June and July.
-During one of these visits children, along with a parent or carer, are invited to stay for lunch.